Lyall/FISTFix/README.md

 - Custom resolution support that integrates with the game's menus.
 - Ultrawide/narrow aspect ratio support.
 - Correct FOV at any aspect ratio.
+- Option to constrain HUD to 16:9.
 - Option to increase gameplay FOV.
 - Ability to override DLSS "Auto" quality setting.
+- Intro skip.

 ## Installation
 - Grab the latest release of FISTFix from [here.](https://github.com/Lyall/FISTFix/releases)